Tesla Model S loses top rating from Consumer Reports over brake issue

-DETROIT (Reuters) - Tesla Inc (TSLA.O) has lost its top safety rating from Consumer Reports, which said the electric carmaker failed to install an emergency braking feature that it promised to owners as standard equipment.
+DETROIT, April 26 (Reuters) - Tesla Inc has lost its top safety rating from Consumer Reports, which said the electric carmaker failed to install an emergency braking feature that it promised to owners as standard equipment.

-The magazine, which provides an annual rating of vehicles sold in the United States, said the Tesla Model S sedan was losing its top ranking in the ultra-luxury car category, falling to third place behind the Lexus LS and BMW 7 Series.
+The magazine, which provides an annual rating of vehicles sold in the United States, said early Tuesday that the Tesla Model S sedan is losing its top ranking in the ultra-luxury car category, falling to third place behind the Lexus LS and BMW 7 Series.

-In a statement, Tesla said it had begun enabling the automatic emergency braking feature on Tuesday via a software update.
+Tesla was not immediately available for comment.
+Consumer Reports said it was told by Tesla that it planned to provide a software update this Thursday that would enable the feature on Tesla vehicles built since late October.

 The California automaker last week recalled 53,000 Model S and Model X vehicles to fix an unrelated parking brake issue.

-Consumer Reports said both Tesla models previously came with standard automatic emergency braking (AEB), a feature that helps reduce accidents.
-It said Tesla had cited a software issue for delays of up to six months in enabling the feature on more recent vehicles built since late October.
+Consumer Reports said both Tesla models previously came with standard automatic emergency braking, a feature that helps reduce accidents.
+It said Tesla had cited a software issue for delays of up to six months in enabling the feature on more recent vehicles.

 A number of auto companies have agreed to phase in standard automatic emergency braking on most vehicles over the next four years, including such mainstream models as the Toyota Corolla.